Chirality-dependent second-order spin current in systems with time-reversal symmetry: Model Analysis

 \section{Model Analysis}

-Next, we discuss the chirality dependence of the second-order spin conductivity in a specific tight-binding model.
+Next, we discuss the chirality dependence of the second-order spin conductivity in a specific tight-binding model, which captures the essence of chiral crystals.
 We introduce a three-dimensional tight-binding model with chiral hopping shown in Fig.~\ref{fig:model}~\cite{Yoda2015}.
 This model consists of two-dimensional honeycomb lattices stacked along the $z$-axis.
 The Hamiltonian can be written as \begin{widetext}

 \end{widetext} where $c_{i,l,\alpha}$ ($c_{i,l,\alpha}^\dagger$) is the annihilation (creation) operator of an electron with spin $\alpha$ at the site $i$ in the $xy$-plane of the $l$-th layer. $H_\mathrm{hop}$ denotes the nearest-neighbor hopping in the $xy$-plane with the transfer integral $t_1\in \mathbb{R}$.
 The $\langle i,j\rangle$ spans the nearest-neighbor sites of the honeycomb lattices as shown in Fig.~\ref{fig:model}\subref{sub:model-hopping}. $H_\mathrm{chiral}$ denotes the chiral hopping between the nearest-neighbor layers with the transfer integral $t_2\in \mathbb{R}$. $\vb*{a}_a\ (a=1,2,3)$ are the vectors pointing the nearest-neighbor sites in the same plane, and $\vb*{b}_a\ (a=1,2,3)$ are the vectors pointing the next-nearest-neighbor sites in the same plane. $\sum_{i\in\mathrm{A}}$ ($\sum_{i\in\mathrm{B}}$) means the summation over the sites in the A (B) sublattice. $\chi=\pm 1$ is a parameter which represents the chirality of the model.
 As we can see from Fig.~\ref{fig:model}\subref{sub:model-lattice-vectors}, when we change the sign of $\chi$, the chirality of the hopping is reversed.
 Figures~\ref{fig:model}\subref{sub:model-right-handed} and \subref{sub:model-left-handed} show the right-handed and left-handed models, respectively. $H_\mathrm{SOC}$ represents the spin-orbit coupling associated with the next-nearest-neighbor hopping in the layer propotional to $s_z$ with the coefficient $\lambda\in \mathbb{R}$. $(s_z)_{\alpha\beta}$ is the $(\alpha,\beta)$ component of the spin operator along the $z$-axis.